wasmerio/wasmer-go/README.md

 instance, _ := wasm.NewInstance(bytes)
 defer instance.Close()

-// Calls the `return_hello` exported fucntion.
-This function returns a pointer to a string. result, _ := instance.Exports["return_hello"]()
+// Calls the `return_hello` exported function.
+// This function returns a pointer to a string. result, _ := instance.Exports["return_hello"]()

 // Gets the pointer value as an integer.